Pornchai-L/nasdaq-scraper/README.md

 7. Run the command: npm install node-schedule
 8. Run the command: grunt start.
 9. You can will be available on localhost:8080

+##Related Technologies

+###JavaScript

+The example, I do with Basic or Vanilla style because it is easy to understand.
+For coding in ES6, it is new trend and popular.
+However, my opinion it is quite hard to understand if people are not familiar of coding or study ES6 before.
+There is jquery in the example, it uses for get and post the information from NASDAQ website.
+Using service which is inside the same Node, I use AXIOS for this example which is Promise based HTTP client for the browser and node.js

+###Database
+MongoDB is an open source, document-oriented database designed with both scalability and developer agility in mind.
+Instead of storing your data in tables and rows as you would with a relational database, in MongoDB you store JSON-like documents with dynamic schemas.
+The goal of MongoDB is to bridge the gap between key-value stores (which are fast and scalable) and relational databases (which have rich functionality).

+###Scrape a webpage
+There are many options of Module or Library for use.
+I have tried a few of them and found that they are different and have a limitation of each.
+For examples;
+*- JSDOM* is fairly slow because it has to recreate DOM and CSSOM in node.js.<br />*- PhantomJS/SlimerJS* are proper headless browsers, thus performances are ok and those are also very reliable.<br />*- Cheerio* is a light alternative to JSDOM.
+It doesn't recreate the entire page in node.js (it just download and parse the DOM) therefore you can't really click on buttons/links, but it's very fast to scrape the webpage.

+Because this method has to simulate clicking web page to get SVG chart of each stock, so it needs a tool to support dynamic page and simulate mouse event.
+I found Zombie.js and Casper.js, theses are appropriated to use.
+But after using them, it showed the result that they were not suitable to work with Node version.
+I searched other tools and found Nightmare; this tool is more useful and coding easily because it can work separately.

+*Nightmare* is a high-level browser automation library.
+The goal is to expose just a few simple methods, and have an API that feels synchronous for each block of scripting, rather than deeply nested callbacks.
+It's designed for automating tasks across sites that don't have APIs.
+Under the covers it uses Electron, which is similar to PhantomJS but roughly 2 times faster and more modern.